Eltham (UK Parliament constituency): History

 The 2015 result gave the seat the 28th-smallest majority of Labour's 232 seats by percentage of majority.

 The seat was held by high-profile Tory Peter Bottomley from its inception in 1983.
 Bottomley had been the MP for abolished Woolwich West before 1983.
 Labour's Clive Efford gained the seat in 1997, the first Eltham election in which Bottomley did not stand.
-Bottomley was standing instead for Worthing West, where he has remained the MP ever since.
+Bottomley was standing instead for Worthing West, where he served as MP until 2024.
 After a further absolute majority in 2001, Efford's majority decreased in 2005; he resisted some national swing against the party in 2010 to hold the seat.